syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

-2.Select the required test and click Open.
+2. Select the required test and click Open.